-Here are 8 ways that you can use to clean up your Ubuntu:
+Here are eight ways Ubuntu user can clean up their Ubuntu.

-The first thing that you need to do is to find out which files are consuming the large bulk of the storage space in your hard disk.
-Go to Applications->Accessories->Disk Usage Analyzer and click on the Scan Filesystem at the top to get it to analyze your disk usage pattern.
+The first thing you need to do is find out which files are consuming th bulk of the storage space in your hard disk.
+Launch “Disk Usage Analyzer” from your Applications list (it is located in the “Utilities” folder), and click on your hard disk to get it to analyze your disk usage pattern.
 You will be able to see instantly which files/folders are taking up the bulk.

 Once you have determined the files that are taking up large storage space, you can do the following:

-- decide if you have any use of the files.
-If not, send them to the trash.
+- Decide if you have any use of the files.
+If not, send them to the trash (or delete them permanently).

-- If you have no immediate use of the file, but will need to reference to it in the future, either backup to a CD/DVD or to an external hard disk.
-If the file is too big, you may want to compress and split it to several small files for easier storage.
+- If you have no immediate use for the file but will need to reference to it in the future, either back up to an external hard disk, or if the file is too big, you may want to compress and split it into several small files for easier storage.

-Over the time, you could have dozen copy of the same file lying in different corners of your system.
-The best place is to hunt them down and eliminate them before they take control of the hard disk.
+Over time you could have a dozen copies of the same file lying in different corners of your system.
+The best idea is to hunt them down and eliminate them before they take control of the hard disk.

 FSlint is a utility to find and clean various forms of lint on a filesystem, especially duplicate files and broken symlinks.

-Go to Applications-> System Tools-> FSlint.
+2. Launch “FSlint Janitor” from the Applications list.
 Add the file path that you want to search.
-On the left, click on the Duplicate tab and click Find at the bottom.
+On the left click on the “Duplicate” tab, and click “Find” at the bottom.

-Other than finding duplicate files, FSlint can also find broken symlinks, empty directories, bad IDs and even redundant temp files, all of which you can delete and recover back your precious disk space.
+Other than finding duplicate files, FSlint can also find broken symlinks, empty directories, bad IDs and even redundant temp files, all of which you can delete to help recover your precious disk space.

-If you have installed and uninstalled a lot of applications, chances are your system is infected with a lot of dependencies files that you have absolutely no use for.
-Here are some useful commands to get rid of any partial package and remove any unused dependencies:
+If you have installed and uninstalled a lot of applications, chances are your system is infected with a lot of dependent files that you have absolutely no use for.
+The following are some useful commands to get rid of any partial package and remove any unused dependencies: